 Last week I had the pleasure of dining at the notorious Lentils As Anything Restaurant in Melbourne, Australia.
-Since I got wind of this eatery’s concept some 10 years ago, I dreamed of one day dining there and finally got my wish.
-It was amazing.
-The philosophy behind Lentils As Anything is that you pay what you feel the food is worth, and with this you are given the opportunity to contribute towards a world where respect, generosity, trust, equality, freedom and kindness rule.
-This not-for-profit organization has been successfully working for over 13 years; when diners such as myself can afford to pay the proper price of the meal plus a few dollars more, it allows those that are less fortunate to be able to dine out and be social, regardless of their financial situation.
-Lentils are in my opinion the superfood of all superfoods.
-Now let me tell you why lentils should be allowed centre stage at your next meal, and I’ve included a simple prep guide to make it all the less daunting.
+Since I got wind of this eatery’s concept some 10 years ago, I’d been looking forward to the day I finally got to try it out, and it was amazing.
+The philosophy behind Lentils As Anything is that you pay what you feel the food is worth, and with this, you are given the opportunity to contribute towards a world where respect, generosity, trust, equality, freedom and kindness rule.

-- Lentils are a great source of protein and iron, and contain some essential fatty acids, soluble and insoluble fibre, micronutrients and phytonutrients.
+- Lentils are a great source of protein, zinc and iron, and also contain soluble and insoluble fibre, micronutrients and phytonutrients.
 To better absorb the iron in lentils, add some vitamin C to the meal.
-For better access to the zinc try sprouting your lentils – see Why You Might Be At Risk For Zinc Deficiency for more details,
+For better access to the zinc try sprouting your lentils – see Getting Enough Zinc for The Vegan and Vegetarian for more details,

 - Beef is one of the highest emitters of greenhouse gasses and produces 13 times more carbon dioxide equivalents than legumes.
 By replacing one meat dish with one lentil dish per week we could drastically reduce our carbon footprint,

-- Vegetarian Greek Lentil Soup with Lemon and Feta
+- Vegetarian Greek Red Lentil Soup with Lemon

-- All Seasons Lentil Salad with Fresh Herbs and Basil Vinaigrette
+- Lentil Salad Recipe with a Mustard Vinaigrette

 - Mixed Lentil and Bean Winter Warming Soup